 The Government’s SME Recovery Loan Scheme (the Scheme) is designed to support the economic recovery and provide continued assistance to SMEs dealing with the economic impacts of the coronavirus crisis.

 The Scheme is enhancing lenders’ abilities to provide cheaper credit to otherwise viable SMEs for additional funding to get through the Coronavirus crisis, recover and invest for the future.
-The Government will work with lenders to ensure eligible firms have access to finance to maintain and grow their businesses.
+The Government will work with lenders to ensure eligible SMEs have access to finance to maintain and grow their businesses.